anetczuk/ros-diagram-tools/doc/cmd_args_tools.md

                         Path to JSON file with dumped 'cloc' results --clocdumpdir CLOCDUMPDIR
-                        Path to directory with dumped 'cloc' results --highlight HIGHLIGHT
+                        Path to directory with dumped 'cloc' results --filteritems FILTERITEMS
+                        File with list of items to filter --highlight HIGHLIGHT
                         List with items to highlight --outraw OUTRAW       Graph RAW output